ibnunowshad/helloworld/Learn-git-and-Git-Commands.md

 Use the given <msg> as the commit message.
 If multiple -m options are given, their values are concatenated as separate paragraphs.
 The -m option is mutually exclusive with -c, -C, and -F.

+`$ git commit -a`

+##### Commit all local changes in tracked files.

+Tell the command to automatically stage files that have been modified and deleted, but new files you have not told Git about are not affected.

+`$ git commit --amend`

+##### Change the last commit or revert

+`Don’t amend publish commits.`

+`$ git commit --amend -m "an updated commit message"`

+##### Change the last commit or update the last commit message

+`Don’t amend publish commits.`

+`$ git commit --amend --no-edit`

+The --no-edit flag will allow you to make the amendment to your commit without changing its commit message.

+`Don’t amend publish commits.`